 Red & Blue is an older painting, that was created with the direct intent to play with the colors, the two main center colors helped to set the distance in the sky and the Yellow foreground set the rest of the scene creating a wonderful glow.
 There are only 4 shapes keeping the painting simple yet very effective.
 I have always been intrigued with the effects of colors against each other.

 Aspens and Pines: 9x19, Pastel on Canson.
 Is part of a new series I am working on called the imagination factor.
 I love to use my imagination while painting.
-I think we all do it adding/subtracting features in our painting process.
-We add our en
+I think we all like adding/subtracting features in our painting process.

 I have been painting a lot as of late and this is one of them.